 - In a large bowl, mix the pork mince, breadcrumbs, allspice and half of dill.
 Season with salt and pepper and mix well.
 Shape 15 small meatballs.

-- To the emptied meatball pan, add a tbsp of butter.
-Once melted, add a tbsp of plain flour and stir to combine into a paste (roux).
+- To the emptied meatball pan, add a tablespoon of butter.
+Once melted, add a tablespoon of plain flour and stir to combine into a paste (roux).

 - Pour in the stock and stir well until no lumps are present.
 Simmer on low heat for 3 minutes until thickened.